kigiri/dom-js/build-brick-and-break/build-brick-and-break.en.md

 ### Instructions

 Today, your mission is to build a 3-column brick tower, maintain it and finally break it!
-All the elements are pre-styled in the `style.css` file.

 Create a function `build` which will create and display the given amount of bricks passed as argument: